Operator playbooks for cross-border payments, tax, and compliance execution.

 Proof of Payout: How to Give Contractors Traceability Before Funds Settle

-**In this guide, "proof of payout" means an internal, traceable record showing a transfer was requested, routed, acknowledged, and still in motion before final settlement.** Many discussions use the term to answer a different question.
+**For this operational workflow, "proof of payout" means an internal, traceable record showing a transfer was requested, routed, acknowledged, and still in motion before final settlement.** Many discussions use the term to answer a different question.
 They explain Proof of Funds for a home purchase, or they cover generic proof of payment after money has already cleared.

 Read more →